N.W.A: Formation and "Panic Zone" (1987–1988)

 N.W.A was assembled by Compton-based Eazy-E, who co-founded Ruthless Records with Jerry Heller.
 Eazy-E sought an introduction to Steve Yano.
 Although Yano initially rebuffed him, he was impressed by Eazy-E's persistence, and arranged a meeting with Dr. Dre.
-Initially, N.W.A consisted of Eazy-E and Dr. Dre.
-Together with fellow producer Arabian Prince, Ice Cube was added to the roster after he had started out as a rapper for the group C.I.A.
-Dre later brought DJ Yella on board as well.
+Initially, N.W.A consisted of Eazy-E, Dr. Dre, fellow producer Arabian Prince and Ice Cube who started out as a rapper for the group C.I.A.

-Dre and Yella were both formerly members of the World Class Wreckin' Cru as DJs and producers.
 Ruthless released the single "Panic Zone" in 1987 with Macola Records, which was later included on the compilation album N.W.A. and the Posse.
-N.W.A was still in its developing stages, and is only credited on three of the eleven tracks, notably the uncharacteristic record "Panic Zone", "8-Ball", and "Dopeman", which marked the first collaboration of Arabian Prince, DJ Yella, Dr. Dre, and Ice Cube.
+N.W.A was still in its developing stages, and is only credited on three of the eleven tracks, notably the uncharacteristic record "Panic Zone", "8-Ball", and "Dopeman", which marked the first collaboration of Eazy E, Arabian Prince, Dr. Dre, and Ice Cube.
 Mexican rapper Krazy-Dee co-wrote "Panic Zone", which was originally called "Hispanic Zone", but the title was later changed when Dr. Dre advised Krazy-Dee that the word "hispanic" would hinder sales.
 Also included was Eazy-E's solo track "Boyz-n-the-Hood".
+Dre later brought DJ Yella on board as well.
+Dre and Yella were both formerly members of the World Class Wreckin' Cru as DJs and producers.
+Finally, solo rapper MC Ren joined the group.